- Holidays and Celebrations

 - No Santa Claus.

-- The sharing of Christmas joy with those present and absent.
+- The sharing of Christmas joy with those present and absent (by some form of technology).

 God knows that after so many years of celebrating Christmas the same way, and in some cases with the same people, we would appreciate a new feature now and then.
-He sends babies to help us renew our faith, our love and our joy, as we repeat to them the story of the first Christmas.
+He sends grandbabies to help us renew our faith, our love and our joy, as we share with them the story of the first Christmas.